shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: A is not valid, B is not valid, C is not valid, D is not valid, E is valid!

 **E**

+Correct answer: E - the other options do not even compile

 <br>